praveenjuge/praveenjuge/content/blog/install-tailwind-on-hugo/index.md

 @tailwind utilities;
 ```

-Now if you run `hugo server` in your terminal and you should see this:
+Now, if you run `hugo server` in your terminal, you should see this:

 ![Screenshot of hugo site with tailwind styles](1.png)

 ## Limitations

-You have to run the final production site with node env for proper purge css to happen on production.
+You have to run the final production site with node env for proper purgecss to happen in production.

 ```sh
 NODE_ENV=production hugo
 ```

 And the build speed seems to suffer a lot by adding all this.
-So let me know if there are any better ways for approaching this.
+So, let me know if there are any better ways for approaching this.